Roger Wolcott Sperry: Career

 Under the supervision of Paul Weiss while earning his Ph.D. at the University of Chicago, Sperry became interested in neuronal specificity and brain circuitry and began questioning the existing concepts about these two topics.
-He asked the simple question first asked in his Introduction to Psychology class at Oberlin: Nature or nurture?
 He began a series of experiments in an attempt to answer this question.
 Sperry crosswired the motor nerves of rats' legs so the left nerve controlled the right leg and vice versa.
 He would then place the rats in a cage that had an electric grid on the bottom separated into four sections.
 Each leg of the rat was placed into one of the four sections of the electric grid.
 A shock was administered to a specific section of the grid, for example the grid where the rat's left back leg was located would receive a shock.
 Every time the left paw was shocked the rat would lift his right paw and vice versa.
 Sperry wanted to know how long it would take the rat to realize he was lifting the wrong paw.
 After repeated tests Sperry found that the rats never learned to lift up the correct paw, leading him to the conclusion that some things are just hardwired and cannot be relearned.
 In Sperry's words, "no adaptive functioning of the nervous system took place."
 During Sperry's postdoctoral years with Karl Lashley at Harvard and at the Yerkes Laboratories of Primate Biology in Orange Park, Florida, he continued his work on neuronal specificity that he had begun as a doctoral student and initiated a new series of studies involving salamanders.
 The optic nerves were sectioned and the eyes rotated 180 degrees.
 The question was whether vision would be normal after regeneration or would the animal forever view the world as "upside down" and right-left reversed.
 Should the latter prove to be the case, it would mean that the nerves were somehow "guided" back to their original sites of termination.
 Restoration of normal vision (i.e., "seeing" the world in a "right-side-up" orientation) would mean that the regenerating nerves had terminated in new sites, quite different from the original ones.
 The animals reacted as though the world was upside down and reversed from right to left.
 Furthermore, no amount of training could change the response.
 These studies, which provided strong evidence for nerve guidance by "intricate chemical codes under genetic control" (1963) culminated in Sperry's chemoaffinity hypothesis (1951).

 Sperry later served on the Board of Trustees and as Professor of Psychobiology Emeritus at California Institute of Technology.
 The Sperry Neuroscience Building at Oberlin College was named in his honor in 1990.

+He was a member of the American Association for Anatomy.